MichaelTamaki/OpenJournal/README.md

 # OpenJournal
 This is an open source project to create a journal web app using Django.
 User accounts are tied to their Facebook profiles and can only view journal entries that are their's or public entires by other people.
-Started at LAHacks 3/31/17 ~~with an emphasis on test-driven development~~.
-[Check it out](http://openjournal.us-west-1.elasticbeanstalk.com)!
+Started at LAHacks 3/31/17.
+Originally deployed to AWS Elastic Beanstalk, but later moved to Heroku.

 ## Setting up the project locally
 - Set up a virtualenv! `virtualenv env` in the root folder (same level as `.gitignore`)